 It is mandatory for the countries to conduct an EVM prior to an application for introduction of a new vaccine.
 This assessment concludes with an Improvement Plan including activities and timelines whose progress report is reported with annual report.
 The EVM assessment is valid for a period of three years.

-When was the latest Effective Vaccine Management (EVM) or an alternative assessment (EVSM/VMA) carried out?
-July 2011
+When was the latest Effective Vaccine Management (EVM) or an alternative assessment (EVSM/VMA)

 Please attach: